-Place Preheat the oven to 375 F. Mince shallot, garlic and about ¼ cup of parsley (about 6 sprigs) and set aside.
-Please note that we’ll be using only half of the minced parsley in Step 3 and the other half in Step 7.
+Preheat the oven to 375 F. Mince shallot, garlic and ¼ cup of parsley (about 6 sprigs) and set aside.

 Lightly flour your work surface or a large cutting board.
 Cut the pizza dough into bite-sized pieces, about 1″ cubes.
-Keep the pieces separate — don’t place them in a mound or they’ll stick together!
-Once the cutting is completed, set the dough aside.
+Keep the pieces separate — if you put them in a mound, they’ll stick back together — and set aside.

 In a small saucepan, heat olive oil over medium heat.
-Add shallot and garlic.
-Saute for 1-2 minutes; it should be very fragrant but not browned.
+Add shallot and garlic; sauté for 1-2 minutes, until fragrant but not browned.
 Turn off and remove from heat.
-Add half of the minced parsley and 4 tablespoons of butter to melt in the pan.
+Add half the minced parsley and 4 tablespoons of butter to melt in the pan.

-Once all the butter is melted, transfer the contents of the pan into a large bowl.
-Keep the pan, but set it aside for now — we’ll use it again to melt more butter later.
+Once the butter’s melted, transfer the contents of the pan into a large bowl.
+Keep the pan around, but set it aside for now.

-Place a few pieces of dough at a time into the bowl of the butter mixture.
+Place a few pieces of dough at a time into the butter mixture.
 Toss the dough, add more pieces and toss again.
-Continue to do this until all the dough is in the bowl and covered with the butter mixture.
+Repeat until all the dough is in the bowl and covered with the butter mixture.